xnox/fhs-slash-cache/cache/rcd.md

 `/usr/libexec/init.d` making `/etc` empty.
 System administrator can then supply additional `init.d` scripts, or overrides, in `/etc` which would then be preffered over stock ones.

+Whilst `/cache/rcd` can be recreated from the data in `/etc/init.d`, `/lib/init.d`, `/usr/libexec/init.d`, it may loose some state.
+For example, system administrator can use `update-rc.d` to manipulate state in `/cache/rcd` to rename symlinks to force disable or force enable certain scripts, without storing this in the overriden LSB headers in `/etc/init.d`.
+If ability to destroy and recreate `/cache/rcd` is desired, changes to the default start and stop runlevels should be encoded in the LSB header in `/etc/init.d` instead of simply manipulating the symlink farm state.